CBSE Class 12 Organic Chemistry Formulas & Reactions 2025

 • Reaction with carboxylic acid (Esterification):

-Formation of Halides
+• Formation of protonated alcohol.

 Chemical Properties of Phenols